ErichDonGubler/adhesion-rs/README.md

 ## Current Limitations

-There are only two known limitations at the time of writing, both of which are planned to be lifted:

-1. Inability to use function-specific generics (see issue [here](https://github.com/ErichDonGubler/adhesion-rs/issues/18) -- help welcome!)
-2. Inability to use more than a single function inside a single `contract!` block (issue [here](https://github.com/ErichDonGubler/adhesion-rs/issues/15))
+The only major known limitation at the time of writing is the inability to use more than a single function inside a single `contract!` block (issue [here](https://github.com/ErichDonGubler/adhesion-rs/issues/15)).
+This limitation is planned to be lifted.

 ## Why "Adhesion"?